Volume Spread Analysis

 How a VSA Reading Flows

-Basic reading sequence: Volume → Spread → Close Location → Background → Interpretation → Limitation
+Basic reading sequence: Volume → Spread → Close Location → Background → Follow-through → Interpretation → Limitation

 Step What to check What weakens the reading

-Volume Is activity unusually high or low compared with recent bars?
+Volume Is activity unusually high, low, rising, falling, or abnormal compared with recent bars?
 Volume is read alone without spread or context.

 Spread Did price move widely, narrowly, or fail to travel despite activity?
 A wide bar is treated as confirmation without follow-through.